ZUN_hohoemuojizousan.jpg

 A grounded, integrative approach

-Wisdom Psychotherapy is grounded in Buddhist Psychotherapy — a non-religious, compassion-focused framework that emphasises awareness, emotional integration, and the connection between mind and body.
+Wisdom Psychotherapy is grounded in Buddhist Psychotherapy — a non-religious, compassion-focused framework that emphasises inner truth, emotional integration, and the connection between mind and body.

 Therapy is tailored to each person's unique needs, readiness, and therapeutic goals.